evadne/packmatic/README.md

 - `:attributes`, which represents the UNIX attributes of the file.
 See `t:Packmatic.Manifest.Entry.Attributes.entry()` for further information.

 - `:method`, which represents the Compression Method as per the APPNOTE.
-It can be `:store` or `:deflate`, the default is `:deflate` meaning the file will be compressed with zib.
+Generally, it should be `:store` or `:deflate`, the default is `:deflate` meaning the file will be compressed with zib.
+Further, `{:deflate, options}`, such as `{:deflate, level: :best_compression}` is possible where a specific compression level or strategy should be used.

+See `Packmatic.Manifest.Entry` for further information.

 Packmatic supports reading from any Source which conforms to the `Packmatic.Source` behaviour.
 To aid adoption and general implementation, there are built-in Sources as well; this is documented under [Source Types](#source-types).